ellakoa/postcard-poem/content/posts/chasing-the-tides.md

   Chasing the drama of a spring tide
   I hurried and lengthened my stride
   The waves were roaring, dutifully high
-  Salty spray fell from the sky.
+  Salty spray fell heavily from the sky.

   But it was the morning light,
   soft yet bright, that had me
-  returning again and again, and it was by chance, on one such trip that as the sun rose, the tide did slip revealing Oldstairs bay.
+  returning again and again, and it was by chance, on one such trip that as the sun rose, the tide did slip revealing Oldstairs Bay.
   Beyond the pebbles, I walked the bay
   For the briefest time, the bay was all mine.
 alignPoemLeft: false